 When told properly, the gun registry’s narrative is one of political vendetta.
 Born out of one of Canada’s most legendary political quarrels in recent memory (which eventually got very personal between two prominent Canadian politicians who we’ll be mentioning soon), the Canadian Gun Registry officially began in 1995 (not counting the brief registry instituted during WWII) with the Federal implementation of the Registry.
 It also began with the unconditional and intensely delivered rejection of the Gun Registry by the Province of Manitoba.

 Justice Minister Allan Rock (kind of like the US Attorney General) gets credit for persuading Parliament to back the measure, stating the Registry would cost $2 million a year to taxpayers.
-In fact the registry would end up costing the people of Canada $66.4 million in its final year and top $2 billion by 2004 (you can get a timeline of these events here).
+In fact the registry would end up costing the people of Canada $66.4 million in its final year and top $2 billion by 2004.
 Some of the most damning studies have shown that it took $10 million to save one life through the registry and only $5 million to save a life through improvements to infrastructure.